Mohamed1628/portfolio/content/posts/CAN-Communication-Troubleshooter/index.md

     Text: "Suggest Changes" # edit text
     appendFilePath: false # to append file path to Edit link
 ---
-This box can be used to verify that an OBDII device can both send and recieve CAN data frames.
+This ieve CAN data frames.
 It does this using a CAN bus module that allows the Arduino Uno to communicate with the device over the CAN High/Low pins of the OBD port.

 ---
 ## Materials